EnriqueSLeeK/42-labs_api_challenge/README.md

 # API
 ## Introduction
-This is a simple REST api written in C
+This is a simple REST api written in C for the 42 labs selection process

 ## Dependencies
 - Postgresql 13.6